Up-to-date education plus personal and accessible support for Canadians. We offer resources for patients and physicians.

 HOW DOES NAC HELP?

 NAC makes the complex process of Canada’s legal medical marijuana program accessible and simple.
 See NAC‘s steps to access Health Canada’s MMPR program safely and legally with physician and pharmacist support here.

-MMPR stands for Marijuana for Medical Purposes Regulations and is the new set of rules replacing the previous rules of the MMAR.
-This change took place officially on March 31, 2014 and outlines the updated rules for growing, buying and selling medical marijuana in Canada.
+ACMPR stands for Access to Cannabis for Medical Purposes Regulations and is the new set of rules replacing the previous rules of the MMPR.
+This change took place officially on August 24, 2016 and outlines the updated rules for growing, buying and selling medical marijuana in Canada.
 It has developed a formal system for doctors, patients and large-scale commercial growers known as Licensed Producers (LPs).

-HOW DO I SIGN UP FOR THE MMPR?
+HOW DO I SIGN UP FOR THE ACMPR?

 In order to purchase medical marijuana from a Licensed Producer (LP), patients must have a medical document, similar to a prescription.
 NAC quickly connects members to a network of physicians for a medical assessment and if it’s determined that medical marijuana is a good treatment option, NAC helps members navigate the paperwork and submit all required medical documents.
 NAC also assists members in selecting a Health Canada LP, provides guidance on the types of medical cannabis for specific ailments and advises members on safe usage by reviewing existing prescription medications to avoid any drug interaction issues.